Correctness-first, cross-target functional language

 syntactic convenience.

-Cross-target: The same source compiles to JVM, CLR, JavaScript, WebAssembly, or LLVM, and produces the same result on every one — independent of each target's quirks and built-in types.
+Cross-target: The same source compiles to Native (LLVM), JVM, CLR, WASM, or JS, and produces the same result on every one — independent of each target's quirks and built-in types.
 The compiler accepts only the effects supported by the chosen target and program type.

 int32 counter ticking